jcardonamde/jcardonamde/README.md

 - 📫 How to reach me **info@jonathancardona.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/jonathan-cardona-calderon-co/](https://www.linkedin.com/in/jonathan-cardona-calderon-co/)
+- 📄 Know about my experiences, let's connect on [LinkedIn](https://www.linkedin.com/in/jonathan-cardona-calderon-co/)

 - ⚡ Fun fact: **I love reading about the universe, write poetry, sharing with friends and playing sports**